azeem-io/cache-logic/README.md

 ## Deployment

-This SvelteKit application has been deployed on Vercel: https://cache-logic-azeem.vercel.app/
+This application has been deployed on Vercel: https://cache-logic-azeem.vercel.app/